WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 New data regulations are emerging worldwide, mandating organisations to implement controls and safeguards when processing, consuming, and exposing personal data.
 Typically, a Data Protection Impact Assessment (DPIA) or similar process details the purpose of data usage, the lawful basis, etc.

-In the DEXA framework, the conversion of DPIA results to a machine-readable format constitutes the basis for any agreement between the stakeholders in the data exchange ecosystem, as illustrated in Figure 1 below.
+In the DEXA framework, the conversion of DPIA results to a machine-readable format constitutes the basis for any agreement between the stakeholders in the data exchange ecosystem, as illustrated in figure 3.1 below.

 ![Data Exchange Agreement Landspace](https://i.imgur.com/1WUYsCT.png)